yuhko-msft/microsoft-graph-docs/concepts/files-share-driveitems-overview.md

 (B) Alternatively can share item with specific users who must sign in to access the files (scope is users).
 Use grant access to sharing link to do that.
 Show an example of "specific people link" (https://docs.microsoft.com/en-us/graph/api/resources/permission?view=graph-rest-beta#specific-people-link).

-Note that if the scope of a sharingLink is "existingAccess", this means the link supports people who have already been granted access to the item through other means.
+Note that IF the scope of a sharingLink is "existingAccess", this means the link supports people who have already been granted access to the item through other means.
 When granting specific recipients access via a link of existingAccess scope, method can return additional permissions:
 (After this link: https://docs.microsoft.com/en-us/graph/api/permission-grant?view=graph-rest-beta&tabs=http#response-1) "User-type permissions representing recipients who were successfully granted access.
 These can be identified by presence of the grantedTo property.
 Link-type permissions representing invitations that need to be sent to unrecognized external users for them to gain access.
 These can be identified by the presence of an invitation facet.
 These entries will contain a link with the invitation URL, and the grantedToIdentities collection will indicate the users to whom the link should be sent."